In This Article

 Preventing a post-workout headache is actually quite straightforward.
 "Stay hydrated," Seng says.
 "Ensure that you eat regular meals throughout the day, especially on exercise days.
 If you have a migraine, avoid fasting.
 If you experience headache during or after exercise, consider reducing the strenuousness of the physical activity the next time you exercise."

-For me, my greatest preventative measure will be drinking more water (and much less coffee), and not pushing through a strenuous workout on a particularly hot Los Angeles day.
+For me, my greatest preventative measure will be drinking more water (and much less coffee), and not pushing through a strenuous workout on a particularly hot.
 Exercise-induced headaches, begone.